 In addition to the work shown on this site, I also do commissions, as I did with two of the larger paintings on this site.
 I will be happy to work with you to create your personal vision.
 Feel free to contact me to discuss – Contact

 My art has been in juried shows in Maryland and Virginia, and has been displayed in the Torpedo Factory Art Center in Alexandria VA.
 Some photos can be seen here – Events

-I have been pursuing my dream of creating impressionist abstract art ever since I retired from my everyday job as a computer technician.
+I have been pursuing my dream of creating impressionist abstract art since 2008 when I retired from my everyday job as a computer technician.
 My approach to making a painting is to repeatedly create and partially destroy what is on the canvas, a process which leads to a series of creating problems and solving problems.
 This has the desired effect of giving the painting a visible history, often partly obscured.
 I often use different acrylic mediums, sometimes making the paints very fluid – creating numerous layers of washes, and other times making the paints varying thicknesses – creating various textures on the surface of the painting.